1. Home

 The scalability of cloud computing refers to the ability to increase or decrease the IT resources required to meet workloads, which can vary in both quantity and variety over time.

-Scalability, along with the pay-as-you-go approach, has always been one of the main hallmarks of cloud computing, and is a major factor in adoption by organizations engaged in their digital transformation journey.
+Scalability, along with the pay-as-you-go approach, has always been one of the main hallmarks of cloud computing, and is a major driver of adoption by organizations engaged in their digital transformation journey.

-What made the cloud’s impact on the IT market disruptive was precisely the extraordinary agility and speed within which this process takes place, thanks to virtualization technologies, which allow resources to be made available at the logical level without having to configure them each time at the hardware level.
+What made the impact of the cloud on the IT market disruptive was precisely the extraordinary agility and speed within which this process takes place, thanks to virtualization technologies, which allow resources to be made available at the logical level without having to configure them each time at the hardware level.

 In other words, through a simple control panel, users can access cloud services and self-service scale the resources they need, effectively paying only for what they use.